sebasgverde/rnn-time-music-paper/README.md

-# <center>A framework to compare music generative models with automatic evaluation metrics extended to rhythm.</center>
+# <center>A framework to compare music generative models using automatic evaluation metrics extended to rhythm.</center>

 <center>Songs, code and datasets to replicate the research and the specific results of the paper</center>